Decemberlabs/AltBeacon/README.md

 **There is a Demo project inside the source code showing how to use AltBeacon.
 Please check it.**

-Otherwise check the following instructions.
+Otherwise check the following instructions. **Remember to add the background mode: Act as a Bluetooth LE accesory.**

 Define the UUIDS of the AltBeacons.
 In a real project you would generate this automatically and store them in a database to then perform the location radius filtering.